 • No, we do not accept insurance directly.
 However, we can provide you with a monthly superbill to submit for potential reimbursement from your insurance company.
+If you’re wondering whether out-of-network speech therapy will be covered under your plan, you can call your insurance and ask the following:

 • Myofunctional therapy (or "myo") is a type of therapy that some speech therapists are trained in and specialize in.
 In myo, there is extra emphasis on facial muscles, dentition, and airway.
 This may be the correct method of treatment for children with tongue ties, tongue thrusting patterns, abnormal dentition that affects speech, airway issues, and more.
 Myo sessions improve strength and coordination of the orofacial muscles while often simultaneously working to correct speech sound errors, if there are any.